aws-samples/aws-cost-explorer-report/README.md

 configure AWS credentials for target account
 `aws configure`

-Verfied SES Sender Email
+Verfied Amazon SES Sender email
 https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html

 Docker (optional for building the lambda python package with updated https://pypi.python.org/ third-party libraries)

 ## Building (Optional, or use the prebuilt zip in /bin)
 Run build.sh to build a new lambda deployment package.
-This requires Docker, as it builds the package in an amazon linux container.
+This requires Docker, as it builds the package in an Amazon Linux container.

 `sh build.sh`